dpk5e7/evRoute/README.md

 ## Features

-1. TBD
+- User
+	- Create Account
+	- Login/Logout
+	- Change Password
+	- Add & Remove EVs to their Fleet
+	- Add & Remove Trips
+	- View EV Charging Stations along their route
+	- Specify a default starting address/location
+- Administration
+	- User Management
+		- Lock/Unlock Users
+		- Delete Users
+	- EV Management
+		- Import new EVs from NREL’s Alternative Fuel Vehicles API

 ## Future Enhancements

-1. Allow the user to reset a forgotten password.
+- Allow the user to reset a forgotten password.
+- Force a user to change their password on their next login.
-2. Automatically lock out a user on a set number of failed login attempts.
+- Automatically lock out a user on a set number of failed login attempts.
-3. Add paging to the administration tables.
+- Add paging to the administration tables.
-4. Work with NREL to hone their algorithm for sorting stations on their Stations Nearby Route API.
+- Work with NREL to hone their algorithm for returning stations on their Stations Nearby Route API, potentially basing this results on the range of a specific vehicle.

 ## Acceptance Criteria